The Merry Nibelung

 James Anderson as Baron Karl Liebenberg

-James Batt, music director, piano
+James Batt, music director and pianist

 Benjamin Blozan, rehearsal accompanist